GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 {{< figure src="/img/ssp-figure-5.png" title="FedRAMP SSP template System Name and Package ID" alt="Screenshot of the system name, and package ID in the FedRAMP SSP template." >}}

+This assembly defines the full name of the system and its short name.
+A FedRAMP OSCAL SSP must define the system name and its short name.

 #### OSCAL Representation
 {{< highlight xml "linenos=table, hl_lines=9-13" >}}
 <system-security-plan>